-If you need a root canal procedure but don’t know where to find a qualified dentist, call our office in West Frisco today.
+If you need a root canal procedure but don’t know where to find a qualified dentist, call our office in Frisco today.
 We have experience with root canal procedures and endodontics.
 If we are unable to perform the root canal, we can provide you with a referral to a dentist who specializes in more complex root canal procedures.
 Don’t delay if you are experiencing dental pain because delay can exacerbate the problem.
 Your tooth can become abscessed and you’ll experience severe dental pain.

 How Much Do Root Canal Treatments Cost?

 Many people delay receiving a needed root canal treatment because they’re concerned about the cost.
 The cost for a root canal treatment will vary by individual and will depend on several factors, such as the condition of the tooth and surrounding area, the individual, the insurance plan, and the location of the tooth.
 Some teeth, such as molars, are inherently more complex, which can increase the degree of treatment needed.
 Teeth are necessary to maintain the structural integrity of your jaw and the proper alignment of your other teeth, so it’s important to properly maintain your teeth.